keras-team/keras-hub/CONTRIBUTING_MODELS.md

 - [ ] An `xx/xx_<task>_preprocessor.py` file which has the preprocessor and can be used to get inputs suitable for the task model \[[Example](https://github.com/keras-team/keras-hub/blob/master/keras_hub/src/models/distil_bert/distil_bert_preprocessor.py)\].
 - [ ] `xx/xx_<task>_test.py` file and `xx/xx_<task>_preprocessor_test.py` files which have unit tests for the above two modules \[[Example 1](https://github.com/keras-team/keras-hub/blob/master/keras_hub/src/models/distil_bert/distil_bert_classifier_test.py) and [Example 2](https://github.com/keras-team/keras-hub/blob/master/keras_hub/src/models/distil_bert/distil_bert_preprocessor_test.py)\].
 - [ ] A Colab notebook link in the PR description, demonstrating that the output of the preprocessor matches the output of the original preprocessor \[[Example](https://colab.research.google.com/drive/1GFFC7Y1I_2PtYlWDToqKvzYhHWv1b3nC?usp=sharing)].
+- [ ] Add a Colab notebook to demonstate an end to end demo of the task model, show that teh outputs are matching the original implementation and also add a demo to show finetuning of the model.

+### Step 4: PR #4 and beyond - Add XX Presets,  Weights, and End-to-End Validation
+- [ ] An `xx/xx_presets.py` file with links to weights uploaded to Kaggle Keras page[[Example](https://github.com/keras-team/keras-hub/blob/master/keras_hub/src/models/distil_bert/distil_bert_presets.py)\].
+- [ ] You can test out the model presets and show the demo by staging the model presets to KerasHub org page on [Kaggle](https://www.kaggle.com/organizations/kerashub).
+Here is the invite [link](https://kaggle.com/organizations/kerashub/invite/c4b8baa532b8436e8df8f1ed641b9cb5) to join the org page.
+- [ ] A `tools/checkpoint_conversion/convert_xx_checkpoints.py` which is reusable script for converting checkpoints \[[Example](https://github.com/keras-team/keras-hub/blob/master/tools/checkpoint_conversion/convert_distilbert_checkpoints.py)\].
+- [ ] A Colab notebook link in the PR description, showing an end-to-end task such as text classification, etc. The task model can be built using the backbone model, with the task head on top \[[Example](https://gist.github.com/mattdangerw/bf0ca07fb66b6738150c8b56ee5bab4e)\].
+Show that the numerics and outputs are matching

 ## Detailed Instructions